-Phone: 301-214-6700 Fax: 301-214-6653
+Phone: (301) 214-6700 Fax: (301) 214-6653

-6901 Rockledge Drive, Suite 700 Bethesda, MD 20817 (301) 214-6357
+6901 Rockledge Drive, Suite 500 Bethesda, MD 20817

-James E. Adkins Jr. is a Registered Representative offering securities through NYLIFE Securities LLC, Member FINRA/SIPC, a Licensed Insurance Agency, 6901 Rockledge Drive, Suite 500 Bethesda, Maryland 20817, (301) 214-6357; and a Financial Adviser offering investment advisory services through Eagle Strategies LLC, a Registered Investment Adviser.
-Strategic Financial Associates, LLC is not owned or operated by Eagle Strategies LLC or its affiliates.
+Jim Adkins Member Agent of The Nautilus Group®, a service of New York Life Insurance Company, Registered Representative oering securities through NYLIFE Securities LLC (Member FINRA/SIPC), a Licensed Insurance Agency, 6901 Rockledge Drive, Suite 500, Bethesda, MD 20817, (301) 214-6700, Financial Adviser offering investment advisory services through Eagle Strategies LLC, a Registered Investment Adviser.
+Strategic Financial Associates, LLC is not owned or operated by NYLIFE Securities LLC or its aliates.
+Strategic Financial Associates, LLC as well as NYLIFE Securities LLC and its aliates do not provide legal, tax or accounting advice.
 This tax-related discussion reflects an understanding of generally applicable rules and was prepared to assist in the promotion or marketing of the transactions or matters addressed in this material.
-It is not intended (and cannot be used by any taxpayer) for the purpose of avoiding any IRS penalties that may be imposed upon the taxpayer.
-Strategic Financial Associates as well as New York Life Insurance Company, its agents and employees may not give legal, tax or accounting advice.
-Please consult your own professional advisors before making any decisions.
+It is not intended (and cannot be used by any taxpayer) for the purpose of avoiding any IRS penalties that may be imposed upon the taxpayer. © 2015 New York Life Insurance Company, all rights reserved.